hanishkvc/prgs-sdr-kspecanal/README.rst

         require to be value which is some sum of (1/2**N)'s, which is less than 1.0 i.e values like 0.03125, 0.0625, 0.125, 0.25, 0.5, 0.75, 0.78125 or
         0.09375 or so ...

+        NOTE: more overlapping also cumulates signal over time.

 prgLoopCnt <int>